"Help Me Learn A1 German": an iOS and Android App

 Unfortunately, I have a really bad memory for names - people and things.
 By far the most challenging part of the course for me was memorising German words, and there's lots to memorise.
 For example, not only do you need to memorise nouns but German nouns also have a gender (masculine, feminine or neuter) which you need to know for each noun as well as the plural version.

 During the course I figured out that rote learning worked best for me and developed a paper based system to help me rote learn words as well as practice grammar.
 When the course ended I got distracted on other things and learning German was put on the back burner.

 Looking around for a suitable project, I though it would be a great idea to try convert some of the paper based techniques for learning German into an App.
 The resulting App was developed using Xamarin.Forms and C#.
-The vast majority of the code is shared between the iOS and Android Apps - I'd guess around 99%.
+Although technically two separate Apps for iOS and Android, the vast majority of the code is shared between them - I'd guess around 99%.
 This is the first version of the App and it's pretty simple.
-There are a long list of features that I plan to implement!
+There's a long list of features that I plan to implement!

 This App is designed to help students attending an instructor led A1 level German language course.

 A1 is the beginner level within the CERF - Common European Framework of Reference for Languages.
 The App can be used alongside other courses or book led learning but it's not intended to be used to learn German on it's own.

 The App is completely free, contains no Ads, doesn't require internet access or access to any data on your device.